pnjha/Terminal-Based-File-Explorer/README.md

 1. Error handling of opening a file whoes default program is unknown is not done

-2. Copy directory and Move directory functionality not implemented
+2. Copy directory functionality not implemented

 3. Dynamic resizing of terminal not handled , user is expected to run the program in full screen mode

 4. Snapshot is a seperate program which is executed by main application via fork and execl , user is expected to compile snapshot.cpp file with the following command

 	g++ snapshot.cpp -o snapshot